Serge de Gastyne: Biography

 Because of our enthusiastic participation and love of learning, Serge grew very fond of our class, and he told us so.
 In fact, it was impossible for him to maintain a completely professorial distance from young people that he began to feel were closer to him than his own children.
 He invited us, on occasion, to musical parties at his house and the alcohol flowed as freely as the music.
 In this relaxed atmosphere, he shared many stories with us from his colorful past.

 Although he was a war hero in the French Resistance, when he was studying in the US, the French government called him up for formal military service and he chose instead to join the US Air Force.
 The French government then confiscated his family's considerable land and property and made him persona non grata so he could never again return to France.
 This was an easy decision, however, since he saw many more interesting musical and professional opportunities in his adopted country.

 While he was still in the Air Force in 1955, Serge was commissioned to write his 3rd Symphony by the Pittsburgh Symphony Orchestra.
 President Eisenhower, then the Commander in Chief, got wind of this and requested that a one-off recording be made of the premier, but music union rules did not allow the composer to acquire such a copy.
 According to Serge, his wife had a friend who worked in the White House, who smuggled the transcription disc out for one night so that Serge could make his own taped copy from it.
 (Serge played the tape for us, but the fidelity, as you can imagine, was pretty awful.)

 Serge was the first person to tell me that I was a composer when I presented him with my first tender effort, a solo for alto recorder.
 This meant a lot to me, and set my course in music for the rest of my life.

 Serge de Gastyne was a teacher who mattered in this world.
-It is sad to say that his highly individual style of teaching would not be tolerated in today's politically-correct, socially-fastidious academies of higher learning.
+It is sad to say that his highly individual style of teaching would not be tolerated in today's politically correct, socially-fastidious academies of higher learning.
 His passion for life and music was too big to be contained in a classroom that was not entirely his own.

 Career

-From 1953–1972, Serge was composer-in-residence with the U.S. Air Force Band and Orchestra in Washington, D.C.
+From 1953 to 1972, Serge was composer-in-residence with the U.S. Air Force Band and Orchestra in Washington, D.C.
 Concurrently he taught at Northern Virginia Community College, retiring in 1981.
-Serge was the Artistic Director and Resident Composer for the New Music Orchestra (Capitol Hill).
+Serge was the artistic director and Resident Composer for the New Music Orchestra (Capitol Hill).